Thinking Skills Assessment

-The Thinking Skills Assessment (TSA) is a generic admissions test, which is used as part of the admissions process for entry to some undergraduate courses at the University of Cambridge, the University of Oxford, and formerly, University College London.
+The Thinking Skills Assessment (TSA) was a generic admissions test which was used as part of the admissions process for entry to some undergraduate courses at the University of Cambridge, the University of Oxford and University College London.

+Cambridge and UCL had stopped using TSA by 2022.
+Oxford, its final user, last administered the test in 2025 for applicants seeking entry in 2026.
+For applications made in 2026 for 2027 entry, Oxford replaced TSA with the Test of Academic Reasoning for Admissions (TARA).

 History

-TSA was developed and is run by Cambridge Assessment Admissions Testing.
-It was developed to help universities assess whether applicants have the skills and aptitudes considered essential for Higher Education study.
-Cambridge Assessment Admissions Testing produces and distributes practice materials, including specimen questions and past papers, on their website.
+TSA was developed and run by Cambridge Assessment Admissions Testing.
+It was developed to help universities assess whether applicants had the skills and aptitudes considered essential for higher education study.
+Cambridge Assessment Admissions Testing produced and distributed practice materials, including specimen questions and past papers, on its website.

 The test was first introduced for undergraduate entry to the University of Cambridge in 2001 and was used as part of the admissions process for a number of undergraduate courses.
-It is currently used for application to the Land Economy course only.
+In its final years at Cambridge, it was used for applications to the Land Economy course only.

 In 2007, the University of Oxford introduced TSA as part of its admissions process for Philosophy, Politics and Economics (PPE).
 At this stage, the test was known as the ‘PPE Admissions Test’.
-The use of TSA was extended for entry to Economics and Management in 2008; to Experimental Psychology, and Psychology and Philosophy in 2009, Geography, Philosophy and Linguistics, and Psychology and Linguistics in 2012, and in 2015 to Human Sciences.
-Since 2016, candidates applying for Chemistry have been required to sit a version of TSA consisting of Section 1 of the test only (TSA S1), with History and Economics requiring the same from 2017.
-From 2018, the University of Oxford no longer required applicants to take TSA for entry to their Geography course.
+The use of TSA was extended for entry to Economics and Management in 2008; to Experimental Psychology, and Psychology and Philosophy in 2009; Geography, Philosophy and Linguistics, and Psychology and Linguistics in 2012; and in 2015 to Human Sciences.
+From 2016, candidates applying for Chemistry were required to sit a version of TSA consisting of Section 1 of the test only (TSA S1), with History and Economics requiring the same from 2017.
+From 2018, the University of Oxford no longer required applicants to take TSA for entry to its Geography course.

+Oxford administered TSA for the final time in October 2025, for applicants seeking entry in 2026.
+From the 2026 application cycle for 2027 entry, courses which had previously required TSA instead required TARA.

 From 2008 to 2021, University College London used TSA to assist in the selection of applicants to European and International Social and Political Studies (EISPS).
-From 2022 onwards, UCL replaced TSA with its own Thinking Skills Test (TST), which is modelled on TSA Section 1 but is delivered and marked internally.
+From 2022 onwards, UCL replaced TSA with its own Thinking Skills Test (TST), which was modelled on TSA Section 1 but was delivered and marked internally.

 Format

-TSA consists of one or two sections, depending on the university and course being applied for.
-Section 2 is used in addition to Section 1 by the University of Oxford for certain courses.
+TSA consisted of one or two sections, depending on the university and course being applied for.
+Section 2 was used in addition to Section 1 by the University of Oxford for certain courses.